openharmony/docs/en/application-dev/application-models/application-context-stage.md

       }
     }
     ```
   - [ApplicationContext](../reference/apis-ability-kit/js-apis-inner-application-applicationContext.md): application-level context.
-It provides APIs for subscribing to application component lifecycle changes, system memory changes, and system environment changes.
-The application-level context can be obtained from [UIAbility](../reference/apis-ability-kit/js-apis-app-ability-uiAbility.md), [ExtensionAbility](../reference/apis-ability-kit/js-apis-app-ability-extensionAbility.md), and [AbilityStage](../reference/apis-ability-kit/js-apis-app-ability-abilityStage.md).
+It provides APIs for subscribing to application component lifecycle changes, system memory changes, and system environment changes, setting the application language and color mode, clearing application data, and revoking permissions requested from users.
+It can be obtained from [UIAbility](../reference/apis-ability-kit/js-apis-app-ability-uiAbility.md), [ExtensionAbility](../reference/apis-ability-kit/js-apis-app-ability-extensionAbility.md), and [AbilityStage](../reference/apis-ability-kit/js-apis-app-ability-abilityStage.md).

     ```ts
     import { UIAbility, AbilityConstant, Want } from '@kit.AbilityKit';